16-07A: Summary Of Essay Seven -- Engels's 'First Law': Never Mind The Quality Just Repeat the Mantra

 Another over-used example is Mendeleyev's Table.

 In this particular case, the argument appears to be that as elementary particles are added to certain atoms they change qualitatively into others, which is not, of course, how Mendeleyev saw things, nor is it how Engels interpreted this 'Law'.
-That is because elementary particles were unknown in their day; indeed, the atomic theory of matter was not widely accepted until after the work of Jean Perrin, 40 or 50 years later.
+That is because elementary particles were unknown in their day; indeed, the atomic theory of matter wasn't widely accepted until after the work of Jean Perrin, 40 or 50 years later.

 However, far more fatal is the observation that the Periodic Table does not in fact conform to Engels's 'Law'!
 To see why, we need to re-examine once again what Engels and others have actually said about this 'Law':